Two questions for you!

 Experts now compare cell phone overuse with problems such as gambling, shopping, internet, and video game addictions.
 Cell phone addiction statistics reveal that nomophobia (no-mobile-phone phobia) is real and that it should be treated as a serious illness, which is particularly apparent in the US.

-Many people who have this problem develop it through social media addiction which, in turn, can cause interpersonal conflicts, low self-esteem, and impaired work performance.
+Many people disregard these unsolved problems by smartphones and those who have this issue develop it through social media addiction which, in turn, can cause interpersonal conflicts, low self-esteem, and impaired work performance.

 Around 60% of students in the US actually believe that they have a mobile phone addiction.
 What’s more, 71% sleep next to their phones, while 35% think about their cell phones as the first thing when they wake up, as opposed to 10% who think about their significant other.